Developing a Partnership

 It is critical that the district communicate clearly and consistently with all of its stakeholders.
 The district should clearly articulate the reasons for the partnership, the goals for partnership, and what families can expect from the process.
 It is also essential to set clear expectations for community involvement.
 Community members should know when they will have an opportunity to vote, shape a policy or statement, or provide feedback – and how the district will then use that information to develop the partnership.

-Finally, it is important to anticipate that partnerships may be challenging, especially in districts where partnerships do not already exist, and families and school staff feel uncertain about the future of their school.
+Finally, it is important to anticipate that partnerships may not be well-understood, especially in districts where partnerships do not already exist, and families and school staff feel uncertain about the future of their school.
 Districts must set clear expectations about the partnership, including how it will form and how it will work, and to communicate at each step along the way.

 Recruit Operating Partners